Idea

 A world that is the opposite of everyday life

-You learn to observe more closely, to question things, to make conscious decisions and to keep a clear head, even in unfamiliar circumstances.
+You will learn to observe more closely, to question things, to make informed decisions, and to keep a clear head even in unfamiliar situations.

 You will find that you are developing skills that extend well beyond sailing, such as attentiveness, composure, responsibility and teamwork.